Racine Raiders: Summary

 William "Wigs" Konicek, a graduate of Horlick High School and local restaurateur, started the Racine Raiders in 1953.
-The team began in the Bi-States Football League (BSFL) and won their first league championship in 1954.
+The team began in the Central States Football League (CSFL) and won their first league championship as members of the Bi-States Football League (BI-SFL)in 1954.

 The team was able to sustain itself until 1975 when it disbanded.
 Although they did not field a team for the 1976 and 1977 season, they remained organized for those seasons.
 New owners started the Racine Gladiators in 1978.
-They paid players and were successful on the field, winning three National Championships.
-Unfortunately, the team fell on hard times and disbanded in 1985.
+They paid players and were successful on the field, winning three national championships.
+The team fell on hard times and disbanded following the 1985 season.

 In 1986, Bob Milkie, a retired bearing company executive, Joe Mooney, a police sergeant, Jess Levin, a local banker, and others rebuilt the team, this time as community-owned, non-profit organization.

-Perhaps the biggest moment in the team's history, as well as that of minor league football, came in 1989 when the team traveled to Ottawa, Canada, to play in a World Championship game.
+Perhaps the biggest moment in the team's history, as well as that of minor league football, came in 1989 when the team traveled to Ottawa, Ontario, Canada, to play in a World Championship game.
 While the team won the game in five degree weather and a blizzard, just playing the game was the important element.
 The team was now able to apply for, and received, 501(c)3 Not-For-Profit status from the Internal Revenue Service, setting the tone for dozens of minor league football teams since to be able to do the same.

-The Raiders have won nine National Championships and have had nearly a dozen players with National Football League (NFL) experience.
-They also have 31 players, coaches or staff in the American Football Association (AFA) Semi Pro Hall of Fame, more than any other team.
+The Raiders have won ten national championships and have had dozens of players with National Football League (NFL) experience.
+They also have 38 players, coaches, or staff in the American Football Association (AFA) Semi Pro Hall of Fame, more than any other team.